medenagan/react-native-mobile-flashcard/README.md

 React-redux was downgraded to 5.1.1 as the newest versions require React 16.8.4+ Currently expo autoinstalls React 16.5.0 and any attempt to upgrade it manually has broken something

+# Overview
+This app is a (real) basic flashcard game showing react native and redux approach.

+## Things to possibly do:
+ Memorizing stats
+ Implementing a repetition algorythm
+ Improving graphs / style
+ Adding sound feedback